Get

 a smiling pembroke welsh Corgi dog lying on grass

-Corgis are one of the cutest and most popular dog breeds in the world.
-Not only are they known for their adorable appearance and outgoing personalities, but they also have a fascinating history as working dogs.
+Corgis are one of the cutest and most popular breeds in the world.
+They are known for their adorable appearance and outgoing personalities, but they also have a fascinating history as working dogs.
 As such, many people wonder if Corgis can be used as hunting dogs.

-Corgis are not typically used for hunting even though they are such hard workers.
+Corgis are not typically used for hunting, even though they are hard workers.
 Keep reading to learn more about their work history and why they are not usually used as hunting dogs.

 History of Corgis as Working Dogs

 Corgis have been bred as herding dogs for centuries.
-They were originally used in Wales to herd cattle and sheep, and they still serve this purpose today.
+They were initially used in Wales to herd cattle and sheep, and they still serve this purpose today.
 In addition, Corgis have also been trained for other tasks such as carting and tracking game.
-Corgis are still classified as part of the herding group of dogs by the American Kennel Club (AKC).
-However, today most Corgis worldwide are used more for companionship purposes than as working dogs, but some of the original breed traits are still there.
+The American Kennel Club (AKC) still classifies Corgis as part of the herding group of dogs.
+However, today, most Corgis worldwide are used more for companionship purposes than as working dogs, but some of the original breed traits are still present.

 pembroke corgi with sable coat